March 14 2009

 Another view of the completed battery ready to be installed.
 They turn out to be quite OEM looking and worthy of my electric Audi A6.

 Next will be the charging solution and I need to settle on the drive system.
-Now that EVISOL cheated me (and few others) and failed to deliver working hardware, I may be forced to think about a different drive system.
 There are quite a few things to do in the vehicle that are independent of the drive system, so this will allow me to wait before making a final choice and not delay completion of the project.
 I must take a break to prepare for the trip to EVS-24 in Norway which is about 3 weeks away, and will resume when I come back.
 So if you like what you see so far, stay tuned.